F01

 Data Types

-Choosing the correct data type helps optimize memory, improve performance, and prevent bugs.
-Unity uses both standard C# types and Unity-specific types extensively in XR development.
-In the CsharpFundamentals.cs script, we explored several key data types through meaningful examples tied to real-world XR scenarios.
+Choosing the right data type helps save memory, improve performance, and prevent bugs.
+Unity uses both standard C# types and Unity-specific types in XR development.
+In the CsharpFundamentals.cs script, we explored how these types behave through XR-related examples.

-• int cncMachineCount = 2; — number of CNC machines in production.
+int cncMachineCount = 2; // number of CNC machines

-• bool isWeldingActive = true; — status flag for welding station.
+bool isWeldingActive = true; // welding status flag

 int[] droneIDs = new int[2];